austinfennacy/project-fennacy/README.md

 Didn't catch all that?
 Want to click through at your own pace?
 Try it yourself! [https://pf.austinfennacy.com](https://pf.austinfennacy.com)

-Obviously, making updates propagate throughout the app would allow for architects to quickly change errors in both the PDF and the record table.
+Obviously, making updates propagate throughout the app would allow for architects to quickly correct errors in both the PDF and the record table.

 ### PDF Download